Hanging Valley is a curatorial collective aiming to explore and promote contemporary culture in a variety of locations and experience platforms.

 Grants + Development Assistant

-Faraday has held a number of diverse roles in the arts across art dealerships, auction houses and University galleries.
+Faraday has held a number of diverse roles in the arts.
 In 2017 she graduated with a Masters of Art and Cultural Management from the University of Melbourne.
 In 2018 she coordinated 'Changemakers #1' - a multi day symposium at VCA that looked to respond to the big question: how can we make our Australian visual arts sector more sustainable?
-This event was organised in partnership with Dr Rachel Marsden and artist Patricia Piccinini.
-When Faraday is not busy securing sustainable funding with the team at Durrmu Arts Aboriginal Corporation (NT), she is assisting Kade with developing sustainable programming at AND.
-Faraday also manages the Daniel Besen private art collection.
+When Faraday is not busy securing sustainable funding with the team at Durrmu Arts Aboriginal Corporation, she is assisting Kade with developing sustainable programming at AND.
+Faraday also manages a private art collection.

 Communications + Management + Photography